gtomsic/gstop_eCommerce/README.md

 On the project folder run (npm install)
 Same inside client folder run (npm install)

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm run data:import`

 This is require import the data first before running anything else